-Travellers to Greece 2021 will need to be aware of travel restrictions and rules.
+If you are visiting Greece during 2021 will need to be aware of travel restrictions and rules.
 Here’s all you need to know about travelling to Greece in 2021.

 International Travel to Greece 2021

-If you are travelling to Greece in 2021, you should know that certain travel regulations apply.
+If you are travelling to Greece in 2021, you will know that certain travel regulations apply.
 Many of these restrictions have been in place since early 2020.

 You can normally find all new measures on our official Greek travel website.
 Unfortunately, sometimes they take a few days to update it.

 Hello!
 I’m Vanessa, a travel writer from Athens.
 I’ve been keeping an eye on lockdown Greece and travel restrictions for Greece since March 2020.
-This article gives an overview of everything that travellers to Greece 2021 should know.
-I am constantly updating this article with new Greece travel measures in 2021.
+This article gives an overview of everything that travellers to Greece 2021 – 2022 should know, and was last updated on 30 December 2021.
+I am constantly revising this article with new Greece travel measures in 2021.
 You can bookmark it and check it before you travel to Greece.
 Please share this with people who will find it helpful!

 Travellers are only allowed into Greece if they are permanent residents of the following countries:

 - EU and Schengen countries (includes Switzerland, Norway, Lichtenstein and Iceland)

 - United States of America

 - South Korea